tyler569/simple_asm/README.md

-# Capo Asm
+# simple ASM

-Hacky as f assembler
+Simple assembler supporting multiple instruction sets via a configuration format.

-To run the tests: `ruby as.py -t`
+To assemble the sample file for the PISA ISA: `./as.py -c capo -f capo.asm`

-To assemble the sample file: `ruby as.py -f capo.asm`
+To assemble the sample file for the simple16 ISA: `./as.py -f simple/call.asm`